 Driving under the influence (DUI) is one of the most serious offenses in Nevada's criminal justice system.
 The state enforces strict laws to prevent impaired driving and protect public safety.
 The penalties for DUI-related offenses can vary widely based on the circumstances.
 But when does a DUI cross from a misdemeanor to a felony in Nevada?
 This blog explores the legal structure of DUI charges, penalties, and consequences, offering clarity for those facing felony DUI charges, including potential jail time.

-Understanding the Basics: What is a DUI in Nevada?
+Understanding the Basics: What Is a DUI in Nevada?

 In Nevada, a DUI occurs when a person operates a motor vehicle while impaired by alcohol, drugs, or any substance affecting safe control.
 The state enforces specific blood alcohol content (BAC) limits: